 The latest ‘Labour Market Outlook‘ found that almost half of the UK workforce has seen either a pay freeze or a pay cut in the 12 months to December 2014.
 In contrast, 40 per cent have received a pay increase of two per cent or more.

+More than a third of manufacturing and production firms froze pay.
+However, almost half of private sector firms said that they gave a basic pay increase.
 The services sector portrays a very similar hour-glass figure in terms of the distribution of basic pay awards.
 While almost half of services companies awarded a basic pay increase, 35 per cent imposed a pay freeze.
 Read more about salaries:

 Share this story